Vanherwegentim/CompSciMaster/1-Sem/Machine-Learning/Machine Learning Exercises Assistance.md

 How do we avoid it?

-1. **Cautious splitting:** Do not split a node unless you are certain that the split meaningful.
+1. **Cautious splitting:** Do not split a node unless you are certain that the split is meaningful.
 A simple approach to this is to have a validation set and to check with that set if the accuracy has gone down when you've added a new branch
 2. **Post-pruning:** Don't think about overfitting but once the tree has been built, prune branches that do not contribute much.
 Post-pruning requires more effort.

 ### Expressiveness

 An expressive model is a model that effectively can represent complex concepts.
 This is often desired but it is important to balance this with other factors because a highly expressive model may be very hard to train and very complex.
+Generally, we can assume that the more hypotheses a hypothesis space contains, the more expressive it is.